Secure your connection with OAuth 2.0

 To acquire a token:

-- Use the Client ID and Client Secret you generated in the Tango portal.
+2. Paste the Client ID and Client Secret you generated in the Tango portal in their respective fields: client_id and client_secret.

 curl --request POST \